Logos

 The Brief - Cam City Rollers.

 I produced four initial logo concepts, each aligned with the brief.
 The designs explored different typefaces, iconography, and layouts, with a focus on clarity and balance.
-Text was arranged around circular forms for legibility, while imagery was sized to remain recognisable without overwhelming the composition.
+Text was arranged around circular forms for legibility, whilst imagery was sized to remain recognisable without overwhelming the composition.
 All concepts were initially created in black and white, allowing flexibility when applying colour to the selected design.

 Concept 2 introduced a ridged border to add visual interest and reduce the number of concentric circles, creating more white space.
 The text was shaped to follow the curve of the roundel, and a custom rollerblading icon was used as the focal point.